 Leave the eggs sit for about 15 minutes to give the dye a chance to set.
-After that, wipe each egg off gently with a dry paper towel.
+After that, wipe eggs off gently with a dry paper towel.

-The result a batch of beautiful Easter eggs!
-They’re marbled, swirled and absolutely gorgeous!
+The end result is a batch of beautiful Easter eggs!
+These beautiful eggs are marbled, swirled and absolutely gorgeous!
 Almost too pretty to eat!

 Cool Whip Easter Eggs

 - 9 X 13 baking pan or deep casserole dish

 - 8 ounces Cool Whip or any whipped topping

 - 1 package food coloring in various colors